 Rose Vouchers are a local, charity led project that helps families on low incomes to buy a good variety of buy fresh fruit and vegetables at local markets.
 The scheme is based on a US model that doubles the value of food benefits when they are spent at local farmers’ markets.

 Working with local children’s centres, the Rose vouchers scheme identifies families eligible for Healthy Start and gives them weekly vouchers on top of Healthy Start money.
 The vouchers can only be redeemed for fruit and vegetables on participating stalls at local markets.
-Stall holders claim back the value of the vouchers from the rent charged for their pitch.
+Traders redeem the vouchers they have accepted via a traders’ app for cash whenever they submit them.

 Rose Vouchers has been running since 2014.
 It runs projects in the London Boroughs of Hackney, Lambeth, Hammersmith & Fulham, Barnsley in South Yorkshire and Liverpool.
 Over 1000 families have benefited from the scheme since it started.
 Evaluations show improved diet and food security for families involved

 All future trade deals should be audited for their impacts on human and planetary health, and avoid erosion of existing standards.